Subscribe and receive the latest news from the industry Article

 SEGA’s game release schedule will not be affected by the move and the "Sonic Boom" TV series, currently airing on Cartoon Network in the U.S., will continue its run through 2015.

 As part of the restructure, SEGA has targeted digital games, in particular smartphone and PC online gaming, as a growth area and will look to cut other areas of the business in order to drive growth in this division.
-One of the areas already slated for downsizing is SEGA's amusement business, where the
+One of the areas already slated for downsizing is SEGA's amusement business, where the product lineup will be narrowed and services will be cut.
+At the same time, the Sonic and merchandising businesses will be "reinforced," according to a notice released by the company, to establish a structure for stable profits in those areas.

 “This move was crucial to keep SEGA operations moving forward throughout North America and to provide our millions of fans a strong pipeline of content across gaming, TV, merchandising and more,” says John Cheng, president and chief operating officer, SEGA of America.
 “We are confident that by relocating to Southern California we will be able to thrive, grow and become a stronger company because of it.”